Masshiro/PyRTC-dev/README.md

 docker run -it --rm --privileged -v $(pwd)/share:/app/share --network rtcnet --ip 192.168.2.101 --name rtc_c1 pyrtc_image
 ```

-- then in the bash shell of it, `CMD=$(python3 utils/mahi_helpers.py) && $CMD -- bash -c '. run_sender.sh'`
+- then in the bash shell of it, `CMD=$(python3 utils/mahi_helpers.py) && $CMD -- python run.py --sender`

-Or run the sender and receiver processes automatically via Docker Compose:
+Or you can run the sender and receiver processes automatically via Docker Compose:

 ```shell
 docker compose up